 How to make SEO work for your business

 It is never enough to write customer-facing content for your website, publish it, and sit back.
-In order to leverage Google’s search engine results pages (SERPs) for your business, you need to learn SEO, take advantage of the best SEO tools, and diligently publish useful, optimized content to a blog or third-party sites.
+To leverage Google’s search engine results pages (SERPs) for your business, you need to learn SEO, take advantage of the best SEO tools, and diligently publish useful, optimized content to a blog or third-party sites.

-Think of a spider’s web.
-This is the metaphor for the Internet; Google is the spider in charge of connecting nodes and ensuring reliability of the structure.
-Your website exists among millions of inter-connected websites, but if it does not actively partake in creating strong connections, then it is a lone strand wafting in the wind.
+Think of a spider’s web as the Internet with Google as the spider in charge of connecting nodes and ensuring the reliability of the structure.
+Your website exists among millions of inter-connected sites, but if it does not actively partake in creating strong connections, then it is a single strand wafting in the wind.

-When you publish good content and build reputable internal and external linking structures, then Google rewards your domain with a more rigid place among other nodes of its web.
-You get higher rankings.
+When you publish good content and build reputable internal and external linking structures, then Google rewards your domain with a more firm place among other nodes of its web, providing you a higher ranking.

-Every year, Google announces changes to its algorithm (Moz has a great index of algorithm changes).
-The general consensus among SEO predictors in 2017 is that Google is continuing to move toward weighing searches more heavily based on context, and not just individual keywords.
-The company has even conducted a study on how to incorporate metaphor into its search algorithm, and we’ve learned that 20% of mobile searches are conducted using Voice Search.
+Every year, Google announces changes to its algorithm (Moz has an excellent index of algorithm changes).
+The consensus among SEO predictors in 2018 is that Google is continuing to move toward weighing searches more heavily based on context, and not just individual keywords.
+The company has even conducted a study on how to incorporate metaphor into its search algorithm, and we’ve learned that 20% of mobile searches are performed using Voice Search.

 Do you see where this is going?
-The natural endgame for the ultimate search is an AI with whom you will be able to discuss your query, and who will be able to intelligently identify what you didn’t even know you were looking for.
+The natural endgame for the ultimate search is an AI with whom you will be able to discuss your query, and who will be able to identify answers to questions you hadn’t thought of sufficiently.

-SEO matters, but you need patience to see fruits of your labor
+SEO matters, but you need the patience to see fruits of your labor

 It is still true that optimizing websites for search is a time-intensive task.

-The blogosphere is peppered with advice extolling persistence in your endeavor; the same holds true for SEO.
+Advice extolling persistence in your endeavor peppers the blogosphere; the same holds true for SEO.
 Persistence pays off.
 Write well, write often, stay in tune with SEO trends, and you’ll see your pages start to rank higher in searches.